 Urwin Spelling Variations

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Urwin has appeared as Irwin, Erwin, Irvine, Irving, Urwin, Erwine, Ervin, Erwing, Ervynn, Ervine, Erwynn, Irwing, Irwryn and many more.

 Some of the Urwin family moved to Ireland, but this topic is not covered in this excerpt.
-Another 348 words(25 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them:

 Urwin Settlers in United States in the 17th Century

 - William Urwin, who landed in Virginia in 1642

 Urwin Settlers in United States in the 19th Century

 - W.C.
 Urwin, aged 30, who immigrated to the United States, in 1896

 Urwin Settlers in United States in the 20th Century